Small Businesses are the backbone of the economy. Small and medium businesses provide 70% of global employment.

 Here we will see all the necessary statistics about the number of Small Businesses.

-- There are 33.2 million small businesses in the United States as of 2023.
+- There are 33.2 million small businesses in the United States.

 - California has the maximum number of small businesses in the United States, with 4.2 million.